 This too represents somewhat of a serendipitous or otherwise evolution.
 K was friends with a then neighbor who had relatively recently established a petsitting services company.
 At one point that neighbor needed assistance with her Petsitting business.
 At that point K reviewed her situation, which included:

 Therefore, K decided to volunteer to help out the neighbor's company in providing such services.
 That evolved into K providing such services to other friends, acquantiences and then others.
 Thus, over time that initial volunteering grew into K's ongoing Petsitting services.

-After accomplishing all these, and more, TortoiseClimbing™ has functionally become an independent recording label, publishing house, and also providing Petsitting services in central Southern Maryland.
+After all these, and more, TortoiseClimbing™ has functionally become an independent recording label, publishing house, web content provider, and also providing Petsitting services in central Southern Maryland.
 So, were all these logical evolutions, serendipitous happenstances, or destined?